Welcome to the Wagner Music Department!

 Whether you are interested in music education, music performance, or studying and listening to various types of old and new music, the Music Department’s flexible curriculum allows you to create a personalized program following your own interests.
 In addition to instruction in the great traditions of Western art music and jazz, the department offers courses that explore music in its broader context in both Western and non-Western cultures.
 Many courses take advantage of the abundant and varied concert life in the New York region by including attendance at first-rate musical events in and about the city.

 Wagner College vocal ensembles include the College Choir, Treble Choir, and Stretto, an elite a cappella group.
-Instrumental organizations include the Concert Band, Jazz Ensemble, Guitar and Lute Ensemble, and Percussion Ensemble.
+Instrumental organizations include the Concert Band, Marching Band, Jazz Ensemble, Guitar and Lute Ensemble, and Percussion Ensemble.
 The department also provides individual instruction in various instruments and in voice.

 The department’s facilities include a multi-use Performance Center, a Music Lab and a Music Resource Room, both equipped with computers and electronic keyboards, and numerous practice rooms.
 Instruments available to students for practice and rehearsal include pianos, a harpsichord, and an array of wind and percussion instruments.